simutaroman/AcademySFTPLoader/Readme.md

 ---------------

 Performs "fast and furious" uploading files and directories to bpm'online (Terrasoft) Academy FTP server (https://academy.bpmonline.com) through SFTP.
-Inspired by AcademyLoader by V.Nikonov
+Inspired by AcademyLoader by V.Nikonov.
 Created by Roman Simuta for Terrasoft Academy team.
 Feel free to contact me by email: simutaroman@gmail.com.